 THE FORMATION OF NITROUS ACID

 We have already seen how nitrate in a curing brine is reduced through the action of denitrifying bacteria into nitrite.
-In order to speed up curing and make the process more controlled, sodium nitrite has been used directly in curing brines since WWII.
-Nitrite itself is not a nitrosylating agent ( an agent that transfers nitric oxide) in meat.
+In order to speed up curing and make the process more controlled, sodium nitrite has been used directly in curing brines since WWI.
+Nitrite itself is not a nitrosylating agent (an agent that transfers nitric oxide) in meat.
 Intermediaries are first formed such as .
 (Sebranek and Bacus, 2007)